KeplorDB, in one page.

 Write path

-zerocopy::IntoBytes— onewrite_allper column per segment flush. - Reusable WAL serialisation buffer — no per-event heap allocation.
+merge_fromlets thread-local rollups merge under a short write lock. - Reusable WAL serialisation buffer — no per-event heap allocation.
+CRC32-framed records.
+Crash-safe three-phase rotation:

 Read path